Arson attack probe at Pennsylvania governor's mansion looking into suspect's hatred of Josh Shapiro

 HERSHEY, Pa. — (AP) — Authorities investigating why a man set fire to Pennsylvania Gov. Josh Shapiro's official residence are probing whether the suspect was motivated by the Democrat's Jewish faith or positions on Israel's war in Gaza.

 Police have said that Cody Balmer of Harrisburg, harbored hatred toward Shapiro.
-Several search warrants released Wednesday offer the first details about a potential motive for the arson att ack early Sunday in the room where only hours earlier, Shapiro and his family celebrated Passover with members of the Jewish community.
+Several search warrants released Wednesday offer the first details about a potential motive for the arson attack early Sunday in a room where only hours earlier, Shapiro and his family celebrated Passover with members of the Jewish community.

-Balmer called 911 less than an hour after the attack, promised a confession and talked about Palestinians being killed, police wrote in search warrants.
+Balmer called 911 less than an hour after the fire erupted, promised a confession and talked about Palestinians being killed, police wrote in search warrants.

 Exactly what the man was trying to say and who he was referencing isn’t clear from the partial quotations included in the search warrants.
 Police quoted Balmer as saying “our people have been put through too much by that monster,” and that Shapiro “needs to know that he will not take part in his plans for what he wants to do to the Palestinian people.”